eecs280staff/tutorials/docs/setup_vscode.md

 ### Input redirection
 <div class="primer-spec-callout info" markdown="1">
-Skip this subsection your first through the tutorial.
+Skip this subsection your first time through the tutorial.
 You can come back to it.
 </div>

 You can use input redirection to avoid typing program input each time you run a program.